Nunnukka/Nunnukka/README.md

 - 💞️ I’m looking for some help :D
 - 📫 How to reach me:
 - 😄 Pronouns: me
-- ⚡ Fun fact: here to learn, taking any help ypu can give
+- ⚡ Fun fact: here to learn, taking any help you can give

 <!---
 Nunnukka/Nunnukka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.